smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 ## WiFi

 **NOTE:** _The keyboard hotkey to toggle WiFi (fn-F2) works in FreeBSD, but it does not toggle the keyboard WiFi LED the way it does on Windows.
-It is impossible to know what state it's in.
+It is impossible to know what state it's in by looking at it.
 If you can't get WiFi to work, try this hotkey to see if WiFi might be disabled.
 Or, you can disable the hotkey altogether via the BIOS to remove this ambiguity._

 The WiFi card in this laptop is a Broadcom BCM4311 802.11b/g WLAN.
 The correct driver for this is "bwn".

-### Update the firmware
+### Build the firmware kernel module

-First, I updated the firmware on the WiFi card.
+I don't really know what happens in this step.
-This didn't seem to affect the operation of the card under Windows when I later booted to that OS.
+I just followed instructions.

-To update the firmware, kernel sources are required.
+For this, kernel sources are required.
 If you didn't check the "src" box during installation, you can download the version that matched your installed version and extract the files:

-    # fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/386/11.0-RELEASE/src.txz
+    # fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/i386/11.0-RELEASE/src.txz
     # tar -C / -xzvf src.txz

-You don't need to build the kernel, but the files are required for the next step, building and installing the WiFi firmware:
+You don't need to build the kernel, but the files are required for the next step, building and installing the WiFi firmware module:

     # cd /usr/ports/net/bwn-firmware-kmod
     # make install clean